hugohaggmark/hugohaggmark.github.io/_posts/2014-02-24-stop-doing-tdd-and-start-doing-bdd-with-sharepoint.md

 1. Set Assembly version to 1.0.0.\*, this way you won’t have any issues with the GAC thingy.
 But you’ll have lots of other side effects that you need to mitigate/automate.
 2. Retract dll’s in test setup/teardown.
 3. Write you class under test in the test project and then move it.
-Johan wrote about a great spin-off on this method [here](http://johanleino.wordpress.com/2014/02/20/workaround-for-unit-testing-code-that-reside-in-the-gac/ "Workaround for unit testing code that reside in the GAC").
+[Johan wrote about a great spin-off on this method in Workaround for unit testing code that reside in the GAC](http://johanleino.wordpress.com/2014/02/20/workaround-for-unit-testing-code-that-reside-in-the-gac/).
 4. Wrap SharePoint artifacts with your own Interfaces.
 5. Separate your domain from the infrastructure, and TDD the domain object only leave the infrastructure alone!
 6. Use a mocking technology like Fakes/Shims/Moles/TypeMock.
 This demands a really deep knowledge and understanding of SharePoint so if you think this is something you’d like to try, I say beware you’re treading in deep dark waters.